codebasics/data-structures-algorithms-python/data_structures/9_Binary_Tree_2/9_binary_tree_part_2_exercise.md

 ### Binary Tree Part 2 Exercise

-Modify delete method in class [BinarySearchTreeNode class](https://github.com/codebasics/data-structures-algorithms-python/blob/master/data_structures/9_Binary_Tree_2/binary_tree_part_2.py) to use min element from left subtree.
+Modify delete method in class [BinarySearchTreeNode class](https://github.com/codebasics/data-structures-algorithms-python/blob/master/data_structures/9_Binary_Tree_2/binary_tree_part_2.py) to use max element from left subtree.
 You will remove lines marked with ---> and use max value from left subtree

 ```
     def delete(self, val):